Cover artwork from Mosaik #1, 1976, which featured the introduction of the Abrafaxe.

 Mosaik

-In 1960 she became a comic artist for the monthly comic magazine Mosaik.
-Rietschel replaced Nikol Dimitriadis, who had fled to West Berlin.
+In 1960, Rietschel became a comic artist for the monthly comic magazine Mosaik.
+She replaced Nikol Dimitriadis, who had fled to West Berlin.
 She quickly established herself as one of the leading artists of the so-called "Mosaik-Kollektiv", which operated under supervision of Hannes Hegen.
 Hegen had launched the magazine with the publishing house Verlag Neues Leben in December 1955, and was the creator of the main characters, Dig, Dag and Digedag, known together as the Digedags.
-Rietschel worked anonymously as a character artist on the 'Digedags' series, while other studio members such as Horst Boche, Gisela Zimmermann, Egon Reitzl and Heidi Jäger provided the rest of the artwork.
+Rietschel worked anonymously as a character artist on the children's series 'Digedags', while other studio members such as Horst Boche, Gisela Zimmermann, Egon Reitzl and Heidi Jäger provided the rest of the artwork.

 Die Abrafaxe

 From 1961 onwards, Rietschel and Horst Boche alternated on the majority of the cover artwork of Mosaik.
-In the early 1980s they were accompanied by Irmtraut Winkler-Wittig and between 1991 and 1999 Rietschel was the sole cover artist.
-At the peak of its popularity in the 1980s Mosaik reached a print run of a million copies per month, while the magazine was also distributed to other countries.
-Rietschel remained involved in the production until her retirement in 1999.
-Since then she has however continued to make drawings for anthology publications and the 2006 calendar.
+In the early 1980s, they were accompanied by Irmtraut Winkler-Wittig.
+During this decade, the magazine reached a print run of a million copies per month, while also being distributed to other countries.
+When the Berlin Wall fell in 1989, Communism was abandoned in Germany and the entire country reunited in 1990, nothing much changed for Mosaik, since it had always been a regular children's magazine.
+It continued its run, while between 1991 and 1999 Rietschel was their sole cover artist.
+She remained involved in their production until her retirement in 1999.
+Since then she has, however, continued to make drawings for anthology publications and the 2006 calendar.
 Later members of the Mosaik collective were Niels Bülow, Jens Fischer, Cornelia Geppert, Ulf Graupner, Steffen Jähde, Thorsten Kiecker, Markus Koch, Konstantin Kryssow, Andreas Pasda, Jörg Reuter, Thomas Schiewer, Michael Schröter, Jens-Uwe Schubert, Andreas Schulze and Sascha Wüstefeld.

 'Die Abrafaxe' from Mosaik #9, 1977.